erickdelage/061652_ROBUST_OPTIMIZATION/assignments.md

 title: Assignments
 ---

 The two assignments will consist of exercises that allow students to experiment with the concepts presented in chapters 2, 3, 4, and 5 of the lecture notes.

-Assignment #1
+<br/><br/>

+_Assignment #1_

 Complete exercises 3.1, 3.2, 3.3, 3.4 of the [lecture notes](./LectureNotes_v15.pdf).